-Note 18-Related Party Transactions
+Note 19-Related Party Transactions

-The Board of Directors, the Executive Board and Non-executive Senior Management ("Key Management Personnel") are considered related parties as they have authorities and responsibilities with planning and directing the Company's operations.
+The Board of Directors, the Executive Board and non-executive Senior Management ("Key Management Personnel") are considered related parties as they have authority and responsibility for planning and directing the Company's operations.
 Related parties also include undertakings in which such individuals have a controlling or joint controlling interest.
 Additionally, all group enterprises and associates are considered related parties.